-'Hamilton' Cast Reimagines Their Show's Lyrics To Promote Voter Registration Day
+'Hamilton' Cast Re-imagines Show's Lyrics To Promote Voter Registration Day

 In the musical Hamilton, there's an entire song about the election of 1800 — the contest between John Adams and Thomas Jefferson that marked the first peaceful transfer of power between opposing political factions in U.S. history.